chinganc/librl/README.md

 #### Install Dart ####
 The Ubuntu package is too new for PyDart2, so we install it manually.

-First install the requirements following the instructions at https://dartsim.github.io/install_dart_on_ubuntu.html.
-We compile and install it manually.
+First install the requirements following the instructions of Install DART from source at https://dartsim.github.io/install_dart_on_ubuntu.html.
+We compile and install it manually, because PyDart2 only supports Dart before 6.8.
 ```
 git clone git://github.com/dartsim/dart.git
 cd dart